timdorohin/lor-minetest-server/readme.md

 Kitten

-- Found on green grass these cute cats walk around and can be picked up and placed in inventory as pets or right-clicked with 4x raw fish (found in ethereal) and tamed.
+- Found on green grass these cute cats walk around and can be picked up and placed in inventory as pets or right-clicked with 4x live rats or raw fish (found in ethereal) and tamed.

 Rat